Help shape a more resilient and sustainable future with an MSc in Water and Wastewater Engineering

 Aim

-As the first module of the Water and Wastewater Engineering MSc, this module will provide you with a base of knowledge on which the subsequent modules will build.
-By broadly covering the water industry, conventional unit operations employed and the basic scientific and engineering principles - all essential knowledge for water and wastewater engineers.
-More specifically, as part of this module, you will first acquire knowledge of the water industry, its structure and processes, relevant regulations and applicable process economics.
+As the first module of the Water and Wastewater Engineering MSc course, this provides you with a base of knowledge on which the subsequent modules will build by broadly covering the water industry, conventional unit operations employed and the basic scientific and engineering principles on which they are based - all essential knowledge for water and wastewater engineers.
+More specifically, as part of this module you will first acquire knowledge of the water industry, its structure and processes, relevant regulations and applicable process economics.
 Subsequently, you will acquire general knowledge and understanding of the conventional water and wastewater treatment processes used in the industry, which will then all be covered in greater details in the following modules.
 Finally, you will learn about the basic scientific and engineering principles on which these treatment processes are based including water chemistry, hydraulics and pumping, mass balance, mass and heat transfers, reactor theory, chemical and biochemical kinetics.

 This module is 30 credits.